 To buy residency, foreigners must meet all three of these requirements:

-- Deposit at least €30,000 in a Cyprian bank account, locked for three years
+- Deposit at least €30,000 in a Cypriot bank account, locked for three years

-While Cyprus is an EU member nation, it is not a member of the Schengen Area, so Cyprian residents cannot live indefinitely in other Schengen states.
+Cyprus no longer allows residents to buy citizenship, but you can apply through the standard naturalization process.
+It requires a language and cultural test, five years of legal residency, and a full year of remaining on the island.
+While Cyprus is an E.U. member nation, it is not a member of the Schengen Area, so Cyprian residents cannot live indefinitely in other Schengen states.

 Portugal has a lengthy list of options to qualify for residency under their Golden Visa program, and none of them are cheap.
 Options involving capital investment include: